 I am passionate about connecting with and extending hospitality to diverse audiences, especially people who do not ordinarily feel welcomed by traditional theater spaces and institutions.
 I want to hear and lift up their stories, and find ways that stories from the Western canon can resonate with their lives.
 I am learning new languages (literal and theatrical) to extend my reach into other countries and communities.
 It feels essential to me to explore new ways of working, and discover new approaches to making theater that can meet the world as I find it right now.

 New Feet Productions

-New Feet Productions is dedicated to developing and producing new and classical works that ripple with theatrical language and invention; we are committed to telling stories that meet the world as we find it right now, and engaging diverse communities both on stage and in the audience.
-I founded New Feet in 2007 in order to support the development of INTO THE HAZARD (HENRY 5), my six-actor adaptation of Shakespeare’s HENRY V. In May 2009, New Feet fully produced INTO THE HAZARD (HENRY 5) at Walkerspace with sets and lights designed by Tony-winning designer Christopher Akerlind.
-Since that time, New Feet has produced or co-produced world premieres of works including: MILK by Emily Devoti, (co-produced with New Georges – 2010), ALL DAY SUCKERS by Susan Dworkin at the New York International Fringe Festival (2010), This American Life journalist Jack Hitt’s solo performance MAKING UP THE TRUTH (International Festival of Arts and Ideas, Spoleto Festival, Joe’s Pub – 2011-12) and Maya Macdonald’s LEAVE THE BALCONY OPEN (2012) and ARDEN/EVERYWHERE (in partnership with Baruch Performing Arts Center – 2017).
+New Feet Productions is dedicated to developing new plays and new takes on classical works that ripple with theatrical language and invention; we are committed to telling stories that meet the world as we find it right now, and engaging diverse communities both on stage and in the audience.
+I founded New Feet in 2007 in order to support the development of INTO THE HAZARD (HENRY 5) at Walkerspace, with sets and lights designed by Tony-winning designer Christopher Akerlind.
+Since that time, New Feet has produced or co-produced world premieres of works including: MILK by Emily DeVoti (co-produced with New Georges – 2010), ALL DAY SUCKERS by Susan Dworkin at the New York International Fringe Festival (2010), This American Life journalist Jack Hitt’s solo performance MAKING UP THE TRUTH (International Festival of Arts and Ideas, Spoleto Festival, Joe’s Pub – 2011-12), Maya Macdonald’s LEAVE THE BALCONY OPEN (2012) and ARDEN/EVERYWHERE (in partnership with Baruch Performing Arts Center – 2017).